Gap Insurance: Protecting Your Car from Depreciation

 How do I get GAP insurance?

 Most leasing companies and car finance brokers will offer you GAP insurance at the time of buying or leasing the car.
 Like all other insurance, you are under no obligation to take the GAP insurance out with your finance company and may find a considerably better offer by shopping around.
-At Compare UK Quotes we always advise looking at the market before buying and rarely advocate accepting the first offer you see!

 If you have already bought or leased a new car and don’t have GAP insurance, don’t worry – you can easily purchase additional GAP insurance after the initial purchase, although bear in mind that it can be harder to get a good deal the longer you leave it.